YasmineMh/text-augmentation-nlpaug/README.md

 The [nlpaug](https://github.com/makcedward/nlpaug) library provides different augmenters for textual data by targeting characters, words or sentences.

 *   For characters, the library provides 3 augmenters:
-    - **KeyboardAug** : Augmenter that simulates typo error by random values.
+    - **KeyboardAug** : Augmenter that simulates a typo error by random values.
 For example, people may type i as o incorrectly.
-One keyboard distance is leveraged to replace character by possible keyboard error.
+One keyboard distance is leveraged to replace the character by possible keyboard error.
-    - **OcrAug** : Augmenter that simulates ocr error by random values.
+    - **OcrAug** : Augmenter that simulates an OCR error by random values.
 For example, OCR may recognize I as 1 incorrectly.
-Pre-defined OCR mapping is leveraged to replace character by possible OCR error.
+Pre-defined OCR mapping is leveraged to replace thecharacter by possible OCR error.
     - **RandomAug** : Augmenter that generates character error by random values.
 For example, people may type i as o incorrectly.

 *   For words, the library provides 10 augmenters:
-    - **AntonymAug** : Augmenter that substitutes opposite meaning word according to WordNet antonym
+    - **AntonymAug** : Augmenter that substitutes opposite meaning word according to WordNet antonym.
-    - **ContextualWordEmbsAug** : Augmenter that leverages contextual word embeddings to find top n similar word for augmentation.
-It uses language models (BERT, DistilBERT, RoBERTa or XLNet) to find out the most suitlabe word for augmentation
+    - **ContextualWordEmbsAug** : Augmenter that leverages contextual word embedding to find top n similar words for augmentation.
+It uses the language models (BERT, DistilBERT, RoBERTa or XLNet) to find out the most suitable word for augmentation.
-    - **RandomWordAug** : Augmenter that applies randomly behavior for augmentation.
+    - **RandomWordAug** : Augmenter that applies random behavior for augmentation.
     - **SpellingAug** : Augmenter that leverages pre-defined spelling mistake dictionary to simulate spelling mistake.
     - **SplitAug** : Augmenter that applies word splitting for augmentation.
-It splits one word to two words randomly
+It splits one word to two words randomly.
     - **SynonymAug** : Augmenter that substitutes similar word according to WordNet/ PPDB synonym.
     - **TfIdfAug** : Augmenter that leverages TF-IDF statistics to insert or substitute word.
-    - **WordEmbsAug** : Augmenter that leverages word embeddings to find top n similar word for augmentation.
-It uses word embeddings (word2vec, GloVe or fasttext) to apply augmentation.
+    - **WordEmbsAug** : Augmenter that leverages word embedding to find top n similar words for augmentation.
+It uses word embedding (word2vec, GloVe or fasttext) to apply augmentation.
     - **BackTranslationAug** : Augmenter that leverages two translation models for augmentation.
 For example, if the source is English, this augmenter translates source to German and then translates it back to English.
-    - **ReservedAug** : Augmenter that applies target word replacement for augmentation.
+    - **ReservedAug** : Augmenter that applies to target word replacement for augmentation.
 It can also be used to generate all possible combinations.

 *   For sentences, the library provides 3 augmenters:
-    - **ContextualWordEmbsForSentenceAug** : Augmenter that inserts sentence according to XLNet, GPT2 or DistilGPT2 prediction.
+    - **ContextualWordEmbsForSentenceAug** : Augmenter that inserts a sentence according to XLNet, GPT2 or DistilGPT2 prediction.
-    - **AbstSummAug** : Augmenter that summarizes article by abstractive summarization method.
+    - **AbstSummAug** : Augmenter that summarizes an article by abstractive summarization method.
-    - **LambadaAug** : Augmenter that uses language model to generate text and then uses classification model to retain high quality results.
+    - **LambadaAug** : Augmenter that uses a language model to generate text and then uses classification model to retain high quality results.

 ## Analyzing Augmenters

 In our case, we want to apply Data Augmentation on paragraphs extracted from contracts and legal documents.
-Hence, we want to generate data that is understandable and closer to real data semantically using different words and sentences without lexical and syntaxic errors.
+Hence, we want to generate data that is understandable and closer to real data semantically using different words and sentences without lexical and syntactic errors.

 ### Ununsed Augmenters